greg-md/php-orm/README.md

     // Change an attribute. (optional)
     protected function getLastNameAttribute()
     {
-        // Get only the first letter.
+        // Get only the first letter of the last name. return $this['LastName'][0];
-        return $this['LastName'][0];
     }